aryanVijaywargia/aryanVijaywargia/README.md

 - 💼 I’m pursuing a Bachelor's degree in Computer Science & Engineering;

-- 👯 I’m open to collaborate data hackathons 💙
+- 👯 I’m open to collaborate on any data hackathons 💙

 - 💬 Wanna talk Physics or Algorithms, reach out to me.